-Plant legumes or mixtures of legumes with grasses, crucifers and/or other forbs to achieve biological nitrogen fixation.
-Select cover crop species or mixture and timing and method of termination that will maximize efficiency of nitrogen utilization by the following crop, considering soil type and conditions, season and weather conditions, cropping system, C:N ratio of the cover crop at termination and anticipated nitrogen needs of the subsequent crop.
-Use LGU- recommended nitrogen credits from the legume and reduce nitrogen applications to the subsequent crop accordingly.
-If the specific rhizobium bacteria for the selected legume are not present in the soil, treat the seed with the appropriate inoculum at the time of planting.
+Plant legumes or mixtures of legumes with grasses, crucifers, and/or other forbs to achieve biological nitrogen fixation.
+Select cover crop species or mixture, and timing and method of termination that will maximize efficiency of nitrogen utilization by the following crop, considering soil type and conditions, season and weather conditions, cropping system, C:N ratio of the cover crop at termination, and anticipated nitrogen needs of the subsequent crop.
+Use LGU- recommended nitrogen credits (NCSU estimated N credits available at: https://content.ces.ncsu.edu/winter-annual-cover-crops) from the legume and reduce nitrogen applications to the subsequent crop accordingly if recommended by qualified agronomy resources.